MicrosoftDocs/win32/desktop-src/CIMWin32Prov/cim-remotefilesystem.md

 ---
-Description: 'The CIM\_RemoteFileSystem class represents a remote file system that is accessed by way of a network-related service.
-In this case, the file store is hosted by a computer, which acts as a file server.'
+Description: The CIM\_RemoteFileSystem class represents a remote file system that is accessed by way of a network-related service.
+In this case, the file store is hosted by a computer, which acts as a file server.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '932970a8-0ab3-45d8-912d-c4ba7cf433b5'
+ms.assetid: 932970a8-0ab3-45d8-912d-c4ba7cf433b5
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'CIM\_RemoteFileSystem class'
+title: CIM\_RemoteFileSystem class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # CIM\_RemoteFileSystem class